 (Tip: if you want to calculate addedly new genomes with already calculated the set of genomes, use the mode2)

-Threshold_score The threshold refers to a cetain point in the ratings system.
-In order to understand the threshold, a definintion of the rating system must be given.
+Threshold_score The threshold refers to a certain point in the ratings system.
+In order to understand the threshold, a definition of the rating system must be given.
 The rating is a system used to rate either ment or women and it it a score out 10.
+The default threshold score passed in the program is 5

-Infinite_loop the maximumnumber of executions of the MCL algorithm to avoid an infinite loop during run of the MCL algorithm.
+Infinite_loop the maximum number of executions of the MCL algorithm to avoid an infinite loop during run of the MCL algorithm.
 The default value is “60”.
 60 is the value that is strictly enforced.
-Recommended that you donot exceed 100.There is a case of an infinite loop calculation during the execution of MCL algorithm.
+Recommended that you do not exceed 100.There is a case of an infinite loop calculation during the execution of MCL algorithm.
 In this case if the value is set too high, the calculation time increases.

+Queue.Que() = Create a queue object with a given maximum size.
+If maximum is <=0, the queue size is infinite.default is maximum size = 0

 Important Note